web3/web3.js/docs/docs/guides/web3_migration_guide/web3_eth_ens.md

 ## Breaking Changes

-All the API level interfaces returning or accepting `null` in 1.x, use `undefined` in 4.x.
+-   All the API level interfaces returning or accepting `null` in 1.x, use `undefined` in 4.x.
-Functions don't accept a callback.
+-   Functions don't accept a callback anymore.
+-   Functions that accepted an optional `TransactionConfig` as the last argument, now accept an optional `NonPayableCallOptions`.
+See `web3-eth-contract` package for more details.

 #### receipt